 There’s no doubt about it: The larger and heavier the vehicle, the greater the potential for serious damage.
 Your tiny passenger vehicle could very easily get totally demolished by a semi-truck that fails to check before turning or merging into a lane where you’re driving.
 Injuries could including broken bones, spinal or back injuries, brain injuries or even death.
 It is much less likely that the commercial driver will sustain serious injuries in a simple collision with a smaller vehicle.
 A negligent commercial driver could cause a lifelong disability for you and walk away unharmed.

 Many times, it is poor decision-making by commercial drivers that causes accidents.
 Whether they are driving while tired, driving after a drink or taking prescription medication, or even just checking a text message on their phone, commercial drivers can make mistakes that cost other people their lives.
 That’s why it is so important that you take steps to hold a commercial driver responsible after a serious accident.

-Your personal injury lawyer can review the details of your accident to help you explore your various options.
+A personal injury lawyer can review the details of commercial vehicle accidents to help you explore your various options.
 If the trucking company has a history of safety violations, a civil lawsuit could result.
 If an insurance company is offering you a tiny settlement, an experienced Maine attorney can negotiate for fairer compensation.
 The more serious your injuries, the more important it is to speak with an attorney after an accident with a commercial vehicle.